More from Metadata

 Is It Possible to Distribute Collaborative Releases?

 A collaborative release involves two or more artists working together on a single track or project.
 This can take many forms, such as guest appearances, remixes, compilations or even features on each other’s work.
-Collaborative releases allow artists to blend their styles and reach wider audiences, creating a richer listening experience for fans.

-Make sure to assign the correct roles to each artist and to distinguish the main and secondary collaborators.
+Assign The Correct Roles: Make sure to assign the correct roles to each artist and to distinguish the main and secondary collaborators.
 Accurate artist details ensure that your release is categorized and displayed correctly on digital platforms.
 If you credit 3 or more main artists on the same release, it will automatically be categorized as a compilation by most streaming platforms.

-One important aspect of collaborative releases is how royalties are split.
+Set The Royalties Split: One important aspect of collaborative releases is how royalties are split.
 It’s essential for all collaborating artists to agree on how royalties will be shared before submitting the release.
 We offer you the option to split your royalties at any time, but setting a clear agreement among artists beforehand is vital to avoid disputes later on.

 Ready to get your music heard?
 Sign up now and let us take care of the rest! 🎤 Sign up here